SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 Playback

-- Play: Initiates playback in Standalone Mode.
+- Play: Initiates playback in Standalone Mode

-- Stop: Stops Standalone Mode playback.
+- Stop: Stop the Standalone Mode playback

 Export